-Flexibility is important for global organizations, especially if you are one with complex workflow processes.
+Flexibility is important for global organizations, especially if you have complex workflows or processes.
 Look for a translation management system that allows workflow changes mid-process.
 The Localize platform features advanced translation workflows, enabling translators and content managers to review and publish translations easily.

 Your content management system needs to grow with your international business.
 In other words, it needs to be scalable.

-The best Translation Management System will offer access to data through a combination of real-time and on-demand reports.
+The best translation management systems provide data through a combination of real-time and on-demand reports.
 Reporting should include information on translation speed and quality across specific markets and locales.

-Choosing the Best Translation Management System for Your Translation Projects
+Choosing the Best TMS for Your Localization Projects

-An effective TMS should treat the translation process as a utility that works as efficiently as turning on a faucet.
-This way, your company can focus on its core business, offer quick improvements, updates, and new products or services without being concerned with how long it will take to translate and share those updates in your chosen international markets.
+An effective TMS should treat your translation process as a utility that works as efficiently as turning on a faucet.
+This way, your company can focus on its core business and offer improvements and new products or services.
+A worry-free translation process helps you quickly translate and share business updates in important international markets.